Today I’m going to talk about seven copywriting secrets and how copywriting can give you a high income.

 Here’s an analogy.
 The difference between a US $1 dollar bill and $100 dollar bill is just the message on a piece of paper.
 The message has 100x difference in value.

 You don’t have to be a master copywriter, but if you have a basic understanding of how it works, then small changes to the headline, subject line or call to action can make a difference.
-With the same amount of effort, money, and traffic, suddenly now you’re getting two, three times more results.
+If you read these copywriting secrets, with the same amount of effort, money, and traffic, suddenly now you’re getting two, three times more results.
 This happens a lot in social media.

 If you’re wondering what tweaks you can make to maximize your results, don’t be afraid to test things out.
 I do that regularly with my social media.
 I try one thing, test it out, then make a change and see how that new version performs.